 BC Women’s Hospital is home to the largest Neonatal Intensive Care Unit (NICU) in the province.
 The 60 bed unit cares for approximately 1,700 babies each year, admitted from across British Columbia and the Yukon Territory.
 Researchers in NICU are constantly working to improve they care for babies.

-The Perinatal Research IMaging and Evaluation (PRIME) Centre is opening soon!
+Perinatal Research IMaging Evaluation Centre (PRIME)

 - The Impact of Prenatal Screening for Fetal Aneuploidy on Maternal-Infant Bonding – (Pre-MIB) Study

 - A Pilot Study to Determine the Optimal Finger for Hypertension and Preeclampsia Assessment Using Pulse Oximeter Collection

 - Immunization of Women with Diphtheria and Tetanus Toxoids Combined with Acellular Pertussis (Tdap) During the Mid Third Trimester of Pregnancy: An Evaluation of the Potential for Immunological Protection for the Neonate

 - Impact of Timing of Surgical Management After Detection of Early Pregnancy Loss on Women’s Emotional Health study